 Martin Camper's article "The Interpretive Stasis of Assimilation: Evangelical Arguments against the 'Magical' Use of The Prayer of Jabez" was recently published in Rhetoric Review 34.4 (2015): 409-425.

 Lucas Southworth published stories in the spring issues of Willow Springs and Meridian, and the June issue of DIAGRAM.
-“Copycats” (Willow Springs) comes with an author profile about the writing of the story, "Last Winter Among the Coyotes" (Meridian) is available in print and online (check out the issue, the story starts on page 9), and "The Pond" (DIAGRAM) can be found at the journal's website.
+“Copycats” (Willow Springs) comes with an author profile about the writing of the story, "Last Winter Among the Coyotes" (Meridian) is available in print and online, and "The Pond" (DIAGRAM) can be found at the journal's website.
 He also read work from his book at the CityLit festival in May (podcast here), and at Little Salon in Washington DC in August.
 At the Associated Writers and Writing Programs conference in Minneapolis, he moderated a panel on publishing with students called “The Pedagogy of Publishing: The Unique Benefits of Editing and Publishing with Undergraduate Writers.”

 Peggy O'Neill won the 2015 Student Choice AFFIRM Award for her work mentoring and building relationships with students.
 The Student Choice Awards are voted on by students and administered by the Green & Grey Society.

 Peggy O'Neill and Barbara Mallonee's essay, "Reforming and Transforming Writing in the Liberal Arts Context: The Writing Department at Loyola University Maryland" was recently published in Writing Majors: Eighteen Program Profiles (Utah State University Press, 2015.)

 Allen Brizee's article, "Using Isocrates to Teach Technical Communication and Civic Engagement," has been published in the Journal of Technical Writing and Communication 45.2 (2015): 134-165.